pinterest/soundwave/README.md

 # Why use soundwave

 Soundwave is useful to EC2 users as it helps to resolve the following issues:
-1. AWS managedment API has a rate limit which makes it not suitable to directly query machine information from applications.
+1. AWS management API has a rate limit which makes it be not suitable for directly querying machine information from applications.
 2. AWS has no information for terminated instances.
 3. In AWS, EC2 schema can only be extended in limited way with tags.
+4. The EC2 API is also very limited in support query beyond simple filtering

 # Getting Started
 1. Clone the repositry